Adambean/gitlab-ce-ldap-sync/README.md

 Default: *null*

+##### groupNameSeparator *(string|null)*

+Specify a separator for group names.

+By default LDAP group names are sanitized before creating the corresponding Gitlab group from them.
+The default logic is to remove all "unnice" characters.
+But if you want your group name in Gitlab to be the exact same as in LDAP for example then this separator can help with it.

+E.g. `cn=example-group,ou=groups,dc=example,dc=com` -> Default option is to remove the dash from `example-group` so it would be `example group`.
+By specifying the separator as `-` it would still remain `example-group`.

+Default: " "

 #### instances *(array)*

 Declare one or more Gitlab instances to sync with.
 Each array key represents the instance name, which can be used later on to only sync with a particular instance (out of multiple) when running this tool.